raphlinus/raphlinus.github.io/_posts/2020-05-17-sort-middle.md

 ---
 layout: post
 title:  "A sort-middle architecture for 2D graphics"
-date:   2020-06-10 08:49:42 -0700
+date:   2020-06-11 17:07:42 -0700
 categories: [rust, graphics, gpu]
 ---
 In my recent [piet-gpu update], I wrote that I was not satisfied with performance and teased a new approach.
 I'm on a quest to systematically figure out how to get top-notch performance, and this is a report of one station I'm passing through.

 To recap, piet-gpu is a new high performance 2D rendering engine, currently a research protoype.
-While most 2D renderers fit the vector primitives into a GPU's rasterization pipeline, the brief for piet-gpu is to fully explore what's possible using the compute capabilities of modern GPU's.
+While most 2D renderers fit the vector primitives into a GPU's rasterization pipeline, the brief for piet-gpu is to fully explore what's possible using the compute capabilities of modern GPUs.
 In short, it's a software renderer that is written to run efficiently on a highly parallel computer.
 Software rendering has been gaining more attention even for complex 3D scenes, as the traditional triangle-centric pipeline is less and less of a fit for high-end rendering.
 As a striking example, the new [Unreal 5] engine relies heavily on compute shaders for software rasterization.

 The new architecture for piet-gpu draws heavily from the 2011 paper [High-Performance Software Rasterization on GPUs] by Laine and Karras.
 That paper describes an all-compute rendering pipeline for the traditional 3D triangle workload.
 The architecture calls for sorting in the middle of the pipeline, so that in the early stage of the pipeline, triangles can be processed in arbitrary order to maximally exploit parallelism, but the output render still correctly applies the triangles in order.
 In 3D rendering, you can *almost* get away with unsorted rendering, relying on Z-buffering to decide a winning fragment, but that would result in "Z-fighting" artifacts and also cause problems for semitransparent fragments.